 Impact

-Command injection vulnerabilities exist in the command line interface (CLI) service accessed by the PAPI protocol of Hewlett Packard Enterprise Aruba Networking Wireless Operating System (AOS) 8 and 10.
+Command injection vulnerabilities exist in the command line interface service accessed by the PAPI protocol of Hewlett Packard Enterprise Aruba Networking Wireless Operating System (AOS) 8 and 10.
 An attacker who authenticates to the system can inject arbitrary OS commands through the CLI, which can be executed with the privileges of the authenticated user.
-The weakness is consistent with OS command injection (CWE‑78) and can lead to full compromise of the underlying operating system if sufficient privileges are granted.
+The flaw is consistent with OS command injection and can lead to a full compromise of the underlying host if sufficient privileges are granted.

 Affected Systems

-Products affected are Hewlett Packard Enterprise Aruba Networking Wireless Operating System (AOS), specifically AOS‑8 and AOS‑10.
+Products affected are HPE Aruba Networking Wireless Operating System (AOS) 8 and 10.
 Version details are not specified in the available data, so all builds of these operating systems should be considered potentially vulnerable until a vendor patch is applied.

 Risk and Exploitability

-The CVSS score of 7.2 indicates a high severity.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog, implying no publicly known exploits at the time of this analysis.
-The likely attack vector is remote and requires authentication via the PAPI protocol, after which an attacker can execute arbitrary commands on the host operating system.
-The vulnerability exposes a high risk of compromise if adequate defenses are not in place.
+The CVSS score of 7.2 indicates high severity.
+The EPSS score is reported as less than 1%, implying a very low probability of exploitation in the wild, and the vulnerability is not listed in the CISA KEV catalog, indicating no publicly known exploits at this time.
+The likely attack vector is remote and requires authentication via the PAPI protocol; once authenticated, an attacker can execute arbitrary commands on the host operating system.
+The risk is elevated if the authenticated user has high privileges and if the PAPI interface is exposed to untrusted networks.

 OpenCVE Enrichment